What did the banks’ fail to do?

 Will I have to pay anything if the Banking Class Action is not successful?

 As explained above, CASL and LPF are jointly funding the Banking Class Action.
 Except in rare circumstances, they will bear the full costs of the proceedings and any adverse costs awards in the event that the Action is unsuccessful.

 It is important to understand, however, that if the Banking Class Action is unsuccessful, or is not as successful as you would have liked, and you have not opted out of the action, you will not be able to pursue the same claims, and may not be able to pursue related claims, against ANZ or ASB in other legal proceedings.

 I did have a home loan with ANZ or ASB, but I have since moved banks.
-Am I still eligible to join the class action?
+Could I still be a class member?

-If you meet the eligibility criteria (click here for eligibility criteria), you will be eligible to participate in the Class Action regardless of whether you are still a customer of ANZ or ASB.
+If you meet the relevant criteria (click here), you will be an ANZ or ASB class member regardless of whether you are still a customer of ANZ or ASB.

 Once I have signed up, will I be asked to do anything else?